Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press Windows, type virus & threat protection, and open the top result.

 - Scroll down the page and select Scan options.

 - Select the Full scan option, then click Scan now.

 With Windows Security’s virus and threat protection, you may examine your device for security risks.
 In addition, it allows you to view the outcomes of past virus and threat scans you’ve conducted and obtain the most recent version of the security that Microsoft Defender Antivirus offers.

 Is Steam setup exe safe?

-If you’re wondering if the Steam setup executable file is safe, keep in mind that from our perspective, Steam is quite trustworthy.
+If you’re wondering if the Steam setup executable file is safe, keep in mind that Steam is entirely trustworthy from our perspective.

-Steam is perfectly safe to download, so long as you download it from the official manufacturers’ page.
+Steam is safe to download, so long as you download it from the official manufacturers’ page.

-A .exe file is an executable program file which is what most applications you will get on your computer run.
+A .exe file is an executable program file that most applications you will get on your computer run.
 If you ever end up installing an unknown .exe file, then that is cause to worry.